xnuter/perf-gauge/examples/perf-gauge-setup.md

       http ${ENDPOINTS} --conn_reuse
 ```

-The epxlanation of the parameters:
+The explanation of the parameters:

 * `--concurrency 10` - the number of clients generating load concurrently
 * `--rate 1000 --rate_step 1000 --rate_max 25000` - start with rate 1000 rps, then add 1000 rps after each step until it reaches 25k.